 Is the New Classic really all that bad?
 Not at all; it’s actually pretty good for a Heavy Vinyl reissue, considering how dreadful most of them are.
 It’s tonally correct from top to bottom, with almost none of the boosted upper midrange vocal presence we have come to expect from Classic Records — the bad EQ that ruins so many great Zep albums for example.

-But it suffers from two problems endemic to these modern remasterings from practically any label you can name: Lack of Ambience, and Lack of Whomp Factor.
+But it suffers from problems endemic to these modern remasterings, released on practically any label you care to name:

 That Aqualung Feeling

 The Classic is not a bad record.
 But it can’t ROCK.
 It lacks whomp.
 It’s clean and clear; it’s made from the real tape, of that I have no doubt.

 Without real weight from about a hundred cycles down, the kind found only on the real thing (domestic, by the way; no import had it, a somewhat shocking finding), no matter how loud you play the new one, you can’t get that Aqualung feeling, the one you had when you first heard this music blasting out of your car radio or from your old JBLs.

 The music simply has no POWER on the new Classic.